 Do you enjoy Atari's old vector arcade games, with the unique glow of a real vector monitor?
 Maybe even appreciate the discrete vector drawing engine implemented on a baking-tray size circuit board?
-But don't want to install a refrigerator-sized arcade cabinet in your living room?
+But don't want to install an arcade cabinet the size of a refrigerator in your living room?

 I built a half-size Asteroids cabinet, using a vintage game circuit board and a real vector monitor – a small one from a broken Vectrex, a home gaming console that came out just a few years after Asteroids hit the arcades.
 It took an additional homebrew circuit board to drive the Vectrex monitor fast enough for the Asteroids drawing speed.